Miguelon1708/WazuhConfig/README.md

 # WazuhConfig
-A pre-configured version of Wazuh.
+A pre-configured version of Wazuh (Linux Endpoints).

 ## Project structure:
 ```